goharbor/harbor/docs/harbor-doc-reorg/working_with_projects/create_tag_retention_rules.md

 # Create Tag Retention Rules

 A repository can rapidly accumulate a large number of image tags, many of which might not be required after a given time or once they have been superseded by a subsequent image build.
 These excess tags can obviously consume large quantities of storage capacity.
-As a system administrator, you can define rules that govern how many tags of a given repository to retain, or for how long to retain certain tags.
+As a Harbor system administrator, you can define rules that govern how many tags of a given repository to retain, or for how long to retain certain tags.

-### How Tag Retention Rules Work
+## How Tag Retention Rules Work

 You define tag retention rules on repositories, not on projects.
 This allows for greater granularity when defining your retention rules.
 As the name suggests, when you define a retention rule for a repository, you are identifying which tags to retain.
 You do not define rules to explicitly remove tags.
 Rather, when you set a rule, any tags in a repository that are not identified as being eligible for retention are discarded.